 Prune Belly Syndrome

-Prune belly syndrome, also known as Eagle-Barrett Syndrome, is a complicated defect that occurs during gestation and involves the development of the kidneys, bladder, abdominal wall and testes.
+Prune belly syndrome, also known as Eagle-Barrett Syndrome, is a complicated defect that occurs during gestation and involves the development of the kidneys, bladder, abdominal wall, and testes.
 It is virtually exclusively seen in boys.
-There is a spectrum of severity with which this problem presents.
-At one end of the spectrum very little intervention is necessary, and at the other end, there is poor kidney and lung function so that survival is not possible.
+This problem presents with a spectrum of severity.
+At one end of the spectrum, very little intervention is necessary, and at the other end, there is poor kidney and lung function, so survival is not possible.

 Typical Findings of Prune Belly Syndrome

-The kidneys usually are hydronephrotic meaning that the central part of the kidneys is dilated and abnormally holds urine.
-Also, the kidney tissue which makes urine may be poorly developed (dysplasia).
-Usually, the tubes leading from the kidneys to the bladder, called the ureters, are dilated and not uncommonly vesicoureteral reflux or partial blockage (obstruction) is present.
+The kidneys are usually hydronephrotic, meaning that the central part of the kidneys is dilated and abnormally holds urine.
+Also, the kidney tissue that makes urine may be poorly developed (dysplasia).
+Usually, the tubes leading from the kidneys to the bladder called the ureters, are dilated, and not uncommonly, vesicoureteral reflux or partial blockage (obstruction) is present.
 Vesicoureteral reflux means a regurgitation of urine from the bladder back up to the kidneys.
-The bladder likewise is usually stretched and dilated and may not empty well.
+The bladder, likewise, is usually stretched and dilated and may not empty well.
 Characteristically, the testes are present but undescended and are found within the abdomen.
-The abdominal wall has poor muscle tone particularly in the lower regions and may appear lax and wrinkled which gives rise to the name of this syndrome.
+The abdominal wall has poor muscle tone, particularly in the lower regions, and may appear lax and wrinkled, giving rise to this syndrome’s name.

 This uncommon problem occurs with an incidence of approximately 1 in 40,000 live births.
-Although there have been associations with genetic defects, most children have normal genetic studies and the cause for prune belly syndrome has not been determined.
+Although there have been associations with genetic defects, most children have normal genetic studies, and the cause of prune belly syndrome has not been determined.

 Associated Findings of Prune Belly Syndrome

-There are several additional problems that may or may not be present in children with prune belly syndrome.
-Orthopedic related problems occur in approximately 45% of children and include chest wall deformities, scoliosis, hip dislocation, and clubfoot.
-Pulmonary and respiratory problems occur in approximately 50% and heart defects are present in 10%.
+Several additional problems may or may not be present in children with prune belly syndrome.
+Orthopedic-related problems occur in approximately 45% of children and include chest wall deformities, scoliosis, hip dislocation, and clubfoot.
+Pulmonary and respiratory problems occur in approximately 50%, and heart defects are present in 10%.

 Prune Belly Syndrome Diagnosis